 Genesys strives to deliver on a vision for empathetic customer experience at scale.
 Their omnichannel platform is designed to foster customer trust and loyalty, while introducing increased efficiencies.
 With a variety of built-in technologies like live chat, chatbots, SMS support, and more, this omnichannel platform offers a wide variety of ways for customers to connect.

 Intercom, the Engagement OS, provides an omnichannel platform that enables stronger customer relationships while driving growth.
 Their solutions are built for sales, marketing, and support teams to work together and engage customers throughout their journey.
 This focus on the big picture means that Intercom is best for organizations looking to track the entire customer lifecycle.

-For a full breakdown on these 4 contenders, continue reading here: The Best Omnichannel Customer Service.
+For a full breakdown on these 4 contenders, continue reading here: The Best Omnichannel Customer Support.

 Offering a variety of customer service channels is vital.
 Simply providing telephone and email support doesn’t cut it anymore.
-In order to manage these channels efficiently and effectively, an omnichannel customer service platform is crucial.
+In order to manage these channels efficiently and effectively, an omnichannel customer support software is crucial.
 Find out how Comm100 Omnichannel could be the platform for you.

 Kate is the Content Marketing Specialist at Comm100.
 She has extensive experience in content creation for technology companies across the world, including the UK, Australia and Canada.
 She specializes in B2B messaging, branding and soccer trivia.